arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Conclusion
 ==========
-Your conclusion should wrap up by reviewing the main points of the book and giving your opinion of the book.
-Did you like it?
-Was it enjoyable?
-Do you agree with the author’s ideas or ways of writing?
-Did you learn something you didn’t know before?
-Explain your reasons for your reaction, using examples to support your claims.

-Questions to ask myself:

-*  Is the title accurate and fit the knowledge level of the material presented?
-* What level of experience is needed to effectively use the book?
-* What are the key strengths and weaknesses of the book?
-* Who will find the book most useful?
-* Is the book technically accurate?
-* How clearly is the material presented?
-* Are the tables, figures / illustrations appropriate and well executed?
-* Is the depth appropriate for the stated audience?
-* Is the material new or present a different approach, or is it a rehash of existing texts?

-Imagine your conclusion as a way of telling others whether they should read the book or not.
-Would they enjoy it?
-Should they read it?
-Why or why not?
+It took me too long to finish writing this book summary.
+In the months during which I'd come back to writing it, I went through several of the more serious life adversities (divorce being the first one) but also found success in other aspirations, and pushed through the periods of failure.
+Which all made me appreciate the material in this book even more - there was great value in re-reading it.

+The ego from this book, in a way, has many similarities with the Resistance, which is covered in "War of Art".
+Both of them will rob us of our best work, prevent us from achieving most of our potential and the world would be poorer for it.

+The bad things aren't many, just that most of the book is comprised of the quotes and anecdotes (which this summary mirrors as a consequence), but considering how the author humbly admits that many of his ideas came from giants on whose shoulders stood, it can be forgiven :)

+"All that's worth doing, is worth doing well" is a saying I like repeating to myself and others.
+If we're to produce quality work, we need to sweep our ego away every day.
+If we're to improve ourselves, we need best tools available.
+And Ryan Holiday gave us a vacuum-cleaner to sweep.
+If you care about public recognition more than the quality of your work - do yourself a favor and read "Ego is the Enemy".

 Bibliography and Resources
 ==========================
-* List the books that the author recommends or mentions
-* Don't bother copying entire References/Literature section from the book
-* Link code examples or repositories
-* Blogs, websites, apps
+The author initially wrote an enormous bibliography section, which was trimmed for the published book, and the extended bibliography is available at [the official website](http://egoistheenemy.com/books/).

 <br>
 <hr>
-<sub><sup><a name="footnote1"></a><a href="#f1">1.</a> Egotism - the practice of talking and thinking about oneself excessively because of an undue sense of self-importance.</sup></sub>
+<sub><sup><a name="footnote1"></a><a href="#f1">1.</a> Egotism - the practice of talking and thinking about oneself excessively because of an undue sense of self-importance.</sup></sub><br><br>
-<sub><sup><a name="footnote2"></a><a href="#f2">2.</a>A person I know used to say "Who talks a lot, does little"</sup></sub>
+<sub><sup><a name="footnote2"></a><a href="#f2">2.</a> Someone I know used to say *"Who talks a lot, does little"*</sup></sub><br><br>
+<sub><sup><a name="footnote3"></a><a href="#f3">3.</a>David Foster Wallace talks more subtle aspects of this perspective in his "[This Is Water](https://vimeo.com/188418265)"